-We are pleased to introduce the Shared Education Programme for this year.
+We are pleased to introduce our Shared Education Programme.
 At Nendrum College we feel that all our pupils should have every opportunity to develop to their full potential, in and outside the classroom.
 One way we aim to fulfil this is through ‘Shared Education’.
+Shared lessons are temporarily on hold due to the Covid-19 pandemic, however, we look forward to brighter days when we can share a classroom again!
+Below are some photos from previous years.

 On Thursday 22nd June, Year 9 and 10 pupils from St. Mary’s High School and Nendrum College displayed Shared Education work completed through the year to a number of guests from the local community.
 Guests included Rev. Gilpin (Nendrum College Board of Governors), Eamon Bogues from the Education Authority (South Eastern Region), Danielle Blaylock and Rebecca Loader from Queens University, Centre for Shared Education.